HippoEug/HackTheBox/Machines (Easy)/Beep.md

 ![configs](https://user-images.githubusercontent.com/21957042/114298269-1c21cf00-9ae8-11eb-93b0-af9dcba53118.png)
 ![vtigercrm](https://user-images.githubusercontent.com/21957042/114298270-1cba6580-9ae8-11eb-8af3-0759a0581d96.png)

+From these, we can see some primary softwares that are hosted.
+They are: Elastix, Roundcube, FreePBX and VTigerCRM.

 We could now look at finding vulnerabilities in VTigerCRM as we've seen `/vtigercrm` in the Gobuster.
 Let's also look up Elastix, why didn't we think of that before?

 Let's do some SearchSploits.